ritza-co/CodeCapsules/serverlessFirstSteps/Hosting-your-portfolio-online-the-easy-way:-an-introduction-to-CodeCapsules.io/Hosting-your-portfolio-online-the-easy-way:-an-introduction-to-CodeCapsules.io.md

 Link buttons to your work by finding each section starting with an `<article>` tag.
 You will see a line that contains `class="button"`.
 On that line, find `href="#"` and replace the "#" with your link.

-Ensure you provide a full link, such as "https://www.yourwebsitehere.com" (where you change the name of the website appropriately).
+Ensure you provide a full link, for example: https://www.yourwebsitehere.com (where you change the name of the website appropriately).

 An example section for Abraham Lincoln looks like this: